TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/ethic-morality-good.md

 This blog post is based on a discussion that took place on Matrix.

-This discussion was about humanity's ethics and morality, and the fact that humanity as a whole is screwed because it wont change its ways, and that morality, as a whole, isn't important to most humans.
+This discussion was about humanity's ethics and morality, and the fact that humanity as a whole is screwed because it won't change its ways, and that morality, as a whole, isn't important to most humans.
 To quote someone who participated in this discussion: "you can't expect miracles [...] where humanity in general is at least flawed and at most malicious".

-The main example that was used was meat and animal products production (I am vegan for the reasons you will understand bellow), but this discussion could have used dozens/hundreds of other examples.
+The main example that was used was meat and animal products' production (I am vegan for the reasons you will understand below), but this discussion could have used dozens/hundreds of other examples.

 # Myself

 I went depressed when I became an adult after realizing how screwed and awful the world is, I refused to accept it.
 It lasted years, and still partially affects me (as proven by the fact that this discussion and this blog post happened).

-During those years I spent my time trying to find a way to be - at least moderately - happy, without ignoring how screwed and awful things are. *Ignorance is bliss*, yes, but I didn't want to to live in ignorance.
+During those years, I spent my time trying to find a way to be - at least moderately - happy, without ignoring how screwed and awful things are. *Ignorance is bliss*, yes, but I didn't want to live in ignorance.

 It takes effort, but some years ago I found a way: making as much ethical and moral choice as possible, in short: doing and being good.